-Our approach to the app design process can be summarize in this 7 step guide on how to design mobile apps.
+Our approach to the app design process can be summarized in this 7-step guide on how to design mobile apps.
 You can use this simple process as the structure for your project plan, so that you understand the key stages to the YML development and design for mobile workflow.

 Step 1: Define your goals